 Iowa 4: Rep. Steve King (R) vs. Christie Vilsack (D)

-Republican incumbent Steve King's bid for a sixth term in Congress succeeded in a new district against a tough new challenger in Democrat Christie Vilsack, Iowa's former first lady and the wife of U.S. Agriculture Secretary Tom Vilsack.
-The good news for King was that his enormous new district in the northwest part of the state comprises mostly counties won in 2008 by John McCain.
+Republican incumbent Steve King’s bid for a sixth term in Congress succeeded, in a new district against a tough new challenger, Democrat Christie Vilsack, Iowa’s former first lady and the wife of U.S. Agriculture Secretary Tom Vilsack.
+King had a fund-raising advantage over Vilsack, and most of the counties in the enormous new district had gone for John McCain in 2008.

 Louisiana 3: Rep. Charles Boustany (R) vs. Rep. Jeff Landry (R)